Effective Learning Service

 Can you do a ‘quick check’ or proofread of my essay or reference list?

-ELS supports you to become more confident and independent in your academic work and is not a ‘proofreading’ service.
-Nor is Studiosity, which you can access via Canvas, but they can be useful for feedback, including with grammar.
-You can submit work to them 24/7.
-We do welcome drop-ins at ELS, but more sizeable queries will tend to require an appointment.
+ELS supports you to become more confident and independent in your academic work and is not a ‘proofreading’ service, and while we do welcome drop-ins at ELS, more sizeable queries will tend to require an appointment.

 Guides and Resources